blouyakis/emt_basic/module_4_test.md

 ### Q54 🟢
 **Front**
-A disoriented 19-year-old male struck in the right temple shows CSF from the ear and an enlarging hematoma.
-The EMT should:
+A disoriented 19-year-old male was struck in the right temple with a golf club.
+You observe an expanding hematoma to the area and clear fluid draining from his ear.
+His vital signs are P 64, R 14, BP 192/102, and SpO2 is 94% on room air.
+You should:
 · Pack the ear with gauze
 · **Apply a cervical collar**
 · Direct pressure to the hematoma